buildbypriya/cd0354-monolith-to-microservices-project/screenshots/README.md

 # Screenshots
 To help review your infrastructure, please include the following screenshots in this directory::

-## Deployment Pipeline
+## Deployment Pipeline - attached
-* DockerHub showing containers that you have pushed - attached
+* DockerHub showing containers that you have pushed

-* GitHub repository’s settings showing your Travis webhook (can be found in Settings - Webhook) - not attached
+* GitHub repository’s settings showing your Travis webhook (can be found in Settings - Webhook)
-* Travis CI showing a successful build and deploy job - not attacheds I could not attached travis ci as they have currently disabled free trial.
-I tried connecting with the team, in case I can get access to free trial for a while but they have denied.
-I have attached the screenshot for the same.
+* Travis CI showing a successful build and deploy job

-I have created .travis.yml in the project root but could not use it to push the image.
-So I have manually pushed the image and attached dockerhub respository screenshot
+Please note: As per review, I have used circle ci instead of travis ci

 ## Kubernetes - attached